Last Updated August 25, 2021

 Reference and Instruction Services

+Library staff maintain records of all questions asked through Ask a Librarian services whether in person, by email, phone, or chat, which may include PII such as name and email.
+These are used for training and review purposes.
+Additional data is collected for specific services.
 Chat reference services collect IP address, chat transcript, and any identifying information provided by the patron.
 This information is stored on servers maintained by LibraryH3lp, the vendor for these services, and accessible by Loyola University Chicago reference staff and the ChatStaff backup service.
 Email reference services collect name, email, and status, as well as the question asked.
 These are stored on library servers and in Loyola University Chicago email.
 Never send your password through any chat or email form.
-The Women and Leadership Archives keep print records of reference questions which are available only to staff.
+University Archives and Special Collections and Women and Leadership Archives keep records of reference questions which are available only to staff.

 Some library instruction or research help makes use of tools such as Google Apps or other non-Loyola tools.
 This information may be maintained for internal assessment purposes.